Seagate/cortx/doc/be/CORTX_CORE_ARCHITECTURE.rst

 -  very similar to S3

--  underlying eos object and index semantics is rich enough to support S3, NFS and others
+-  underlying CORTX object and index semantics is rich enough to support S3, NFS and others

 -  interoperability between S3 and NFS: common meta-data format, *lingua franca* [work in progress]